jesseliy/DeepLearning-P2/README.md

 - [Python Installation](https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi)

 ### Usage
-- Show the title and tailor of my favorite movies.
+- Show the title and trailer of my favorite movies.
 - You can add yours in the file entertainment_center.py

 ### Acknowledgments